 A weekly information technology newspaper, it frequently breaks local news stories before mainstream newspapers.
 The print edition is in tabloid format.
-ComputerWorld is mainly read by senior technical executives and other people who work with IT.
+ComputerWorld is mainly read by senior technology executives and other people who work with IT.
 The title has been printed in New Zealand for more than 20 years.

 ComputerWorld is now the dominant specialist IT news publication in New Zealand.

-New Zealand PC World:
+New Zealand PC World

 A monthly A4 magazine mainly sold on bookstands, in supermarkets and petrol stations.
 PC World is read by technical types who get to choose or heavily influence the products they use at work and home.
 Contains reviews and how to features.
 Coverage is largely focused on personal aspects of computing.
 Includes some games and consumer electronics material.
-The August edition featured the recently introduced 3G iPhone on the cover — an sign that PC World had moved way beyond just covering conventional desktop computers.
+The August edition featured the recently introduced 3G iPhone on the cover – a sign that PC World had moved way beyond just covering conventional desktop computers.